lunarphp/lunar/docs/src/upgrading.md

 "lunarphp/lunar": "^0.1"
 ```

-Any add-ons you are using will need their namespace updates, the package name should be the same, i.e.
+Any add-ons you are using will need their namespaces updated, the package name should remain the same, i.e.

 ```json
 "getcandy/stripe": "^1.0"